-The dynamics of the antibody response suggest that squirrel monkeys had pre-existing memory T cells against the virus, whereas the marmosets had to develop them first before a full-blown antibody response could be mounted, a process that takes about three weeks.
+The dynamics of the antibody response suggest that squirrel monkeys had pre-existing memory T cells against the virus.
+Whereas the marmosets had to develop them first before a full-blown antibody response could be mounted, a process that takes about three weeks.

 Although, in the vast majority, these mechanisms are capable of repairing the damage quickly, some are not.
-An example is DNA repair deficiency called xeroderma pigmentosum.
-Individuals with this deficiency are highly sensitive to ultraviolet light, and even with careful protection, they develop multiple skin carcinomas due to the genetic deficiency.
+An example is a DNA repair deficiency disorder called xeroderma pigmentosum.
+Individuals with this deficiency are highly sensitive to ultraviolet light.
+Even with careful protection, they develop multiple skin cancers due to their genetic deficiency.

 Genomic hypomethylation is common in both solid tumors such as prostate cancer, hepatocellular cancer, cervical cancer, as well as in hematologic cancers such as B-cell chronic lymphocytic leukemia.

 The next two mechanisms are, for some reason, my favorites.

 As part of an intracellular defense, a cell can trigger apoptosis, or cell death, if it detects extensive DNA damage.
 This prevents the cell from reproducing and spreading the damage.
 It is the ultimate altruism on the cellular level.

 In some individuals, this mechanism fails.
 The cellular protein P53 is a tumor suppressor.
 When it is mutated, it increases the risk of inheriting Li-Fraumeni syndrome, a rare disease in which patients develop multiple tumors.